ryankurte/ringlight/README.md

 ### Compiling / Flashing Firmware

 Note that `memory.x` must be edited to remove the flash offset if your xiao-m0 does not currently have the [bootloader](https://github.com/Seeed-Studio/ArduinoCore-samd/blob/master/bootloaders/XIAOM0/bootloader-XIAO_m0-v3.7.0-33-g90ff611-dirty.bin) loaded.
-In most cases you should be able to download the linked uf2 firmware above and copy this onto the disk presented by the xiao device.
-To enter bootloader mode you may need to short the GND/RESET pads on the back of the device twice in quick succession.

 Other options: